The Navigator (Cussler novel): Plot summary

 At the Iraqi embassy to the U.S., Mechadi attends an event to promote the museum tour which is to use the Navigator as its central feature.
-Also present are Baltazar and Anthony Saxon, an adventurer and amateur archaeologist who has written books arguing Phoenicians actively traveled to North America who tells Mechadi he has long been interested in the Navigator.
-Mechadi invites Baltazar and Austin to see the Navigator at a Smithsonian warehouse in Maryland.
+Also present are Baltazar and Anthony Saxon, an amateur archaeologist who has written books arguing Phoenicians actively traveled to North America.
+He has long been interested in the Navigator.
+Mechadi invites Baltazar and Austin to see it at a Smithsonian warehouse in Maryland.
 Although uninvited, Saxon also arrives and extensively photographs the statue.
 Mechadi accepts Baltazar's offer to arrange secure transportation for the statue in the future.
 However, the men who arrive to transport the statue are actually Baltazar's mercenaries.
 They steal the Navigator after Adriano incapacitates Mechadi.
 Austin is contacted by State Department staffer Elwood Nickerson, who asks him to investigate the Jefferson file, hoping that if Austin discovers something less significant than the Ten Commandments they can avert any unrest in the Middle East.

 Austin and Mechadi visit Jon Benson, a National Geographic photographer who documented the 1972 excavation of the Navigator in Syria.
 They find Adriano has already arrived, assaulted Benson and stolen his negatives of the dig.
 Austin notices Benson has a small figurine of the Navigator which he purchased in Istanbul.
 Hoping that the figurine was modeled from another version of the Navigator that may reveal why someone is so interested in the statue, Austin and Mechadi decide to locate it.
 Austin and Mechadi travel to Istanbul and meet in the Basilica Cistern with antiquity smuggler Cemil who directs them to a shop in the Grand Bazaar selling the figurines.
-The storekeeper buys the figurines from a sculptor in Kayaköy, an abandoned village turned tourist attraction.
-They meet with the sculptor who tells them he bases the figurines on a statue found in a Lycian tomb on the Turquoise Coast but that since he discovered the tomb it has fallen into the sea due to an earthquake.
-Austin and Mechadi elude a pair of Turkish pursuers and travel to Fethiye.
-They hire a boat and are joined by Zavala, who had been in Istanbul helping to excavate ancient harbor facilities and brings a wet submersible resembling a Corvette.
+The storekeeper buys them from a sculptor in Kayaköy, an abandoned village turned tourist attraction.
+They meet with the sculptor who says that he bases the figurines on a statue found in a Lycian tomb on the Turquoise Coast; the tomb later fell into the sea due to an earthquake.
+Austin and Mechadi elude two Turkish pursuers and travel to Fethiye.
+They hire a boat and are joined by Zavala, who was in Istanbul helping to excavate ancient harbor facilities and brings a wet submersible resembling a Corvette.
 Using the Subvette, they locate the relatively undamaged second Navigator.
-However, while Austin and Zavala are submerged Balthazar's men seize their boat.
+However, while Austin and Zavala are submerged, Balthazar's men seize their boat.
 Austin and Zavala fight them off.
 They then make a plaster mold of the statue and dump it back into the water.
 Back in Istanbul, Dr. Hanley, the director of the harbor excavation, helps them create a full plaster of Paris reproduction.